Cosine Similarity And Its Role In AI Data Processing, Stein Mean Paradox

 When we have more than three parameters simultaneously, the sample mean becomes inadmissible.
 In such vector fields, biased estimators can outperform the sample mean by offering lower overall risk.

-A great explanation of the general formula for the James- Stein estimator can be found here.
+A great explanation of the general formula for the James-Stein estimator can be found here.

-X is the sample mean vector, μ is the gran mean, and c is a shrinkage factor that lies between 0 and 1refelecting how much we pull the individual means toward the grand mean.
+X is the sample mean vector, μ is the grand mean, and c is a shrinkage factor that lies between 0 and 1refelecting how much we pull the individual means toward the grand mean.

 The goal is to reduce the distance between individual sample means and the grand mean.
 The James-Stein estimator demonstrates a paradox in estimation: it is possible to improve estimates by incorporating information from seemingly independent variables.